stfc/PSyclone/doc/user_guide/dynamo0p3.rst

       for the ``to`` and ``from`` spaces, respectively.
 The third dimension is ``ncell_3d``.
-The precision of the array depends on how it is defined in the algorithm layer, see the :ref:`dynamo0.3-mixed-precision` section for more details;
+The precision of the array depends on how it is defined in the algorithm layer, see the :ref:`lfric-mixed-precision` section for more details;

    2) If it is a CMA operator, include a ``real``, 3-dimensional array of kind ``r_solver``.
 The first dimension is